-Intelligent InSites, Centrak, CensiTrac: These applications are AD integrated.
-An email request is submitted to the local RTLS POC.
+For Intelligent InSites, Centrak and CensiTrac an email request is submitted to the local RTLS POC.
 The POCs are managers of the VHAXXX RTLS STAFF Active Directory (AD) security groups.
 Once verified the requestors network account is added to the AD security group.